 Chinese sailors helped make late-nineteenth-century globalization possible by providing an experienced and geographically dispersed source of maritime labor that was available for hire for relatively low wages.
 Economists estimate that the tonnage moved in international shipping increased by four hundred percent between 1870 and 1913.
 Trade ballooned at the same time the world was becoming a more restrictive place to non-white migrant laborers.
-Globalization produced new inequalities rather than flattening them, as highlighted in the greater freedom of movement that goods enjoyed in comparison to human workers.
+Globalization produced new inequalities, highlighted by the greater freedom of movement that goods enjoyed in comparison to human workers.

 While historians have acknowledged that racism against Asian and other non-white sailors permeated the ideologies of unions representing seamen in the United States and Britain, the main thrust of these studies has been to weigh this racism against the progressive reforms that maritime workers simultaneously pursued.
 White sailors racialized Asian laborers as “coolies” who were immune to the appeal of better wages, working conditions, and rights that white seamen demanded.
 Yet it was immigration policies rather than any innate predisposition to exploitation that transformed Asian seamen into the very thing that white seamen feared: unfree labor.

 Even though American shipping companies involved in the transpacific passenger and freight trade had been reliant on Chinese sailors since the late 1860s, Bates blamed British companies for the spread of what he considered to be insidious employment practices.
 “Suppose we buy our ships in Liverpool,” Bates asked, “shall we get our sailors from Hong Kong?”
 Critics claimed the disappearance of American sailors and boats was also a matter of naval capability in times of war, which made the United States’ reliance on foreign seamen and ships an issue of national security.
-The assumption was that Chinese sailors could not be trusted to serve national interests in times of war, even though Chinese sailors played important roles in the American and British merchant marines and on warships during War of 1898, the First World War, and Second World War.
+Even though naval officers commended Chinese seamen for their combat roles on warships in the Philippines during the War of 1898, exclusionists continued to allege that Chinese seamen could not be trusted to be loyal during times of war.

 After three Chinese seamen deserted the Tinhow in Boston, immigration officials sought payment on bonds that had indemnified the United States against the sailors’ unauthorized entry.
 A letter from the New Orleans-based attorney to the Vaccaro Brothers Company requests additional time to sort the matter out, stating that the London owners of the vessel had an insurance policy that would cover penalties associated with desertion.

 The transition from sail to steam, which occurred gradually over the course of the second half of the nineteenth century, helped to devalue the labor of all seamen.
-Steamships deskilled maritime labor, especially when it came to positions such as firemen, where the primary element of the job was to ceaselessly shovel coal into a furnace.
-Changes in technology and the new forms of labor this required was not the fault of Asian sailors, who had worked on American and British sail ships as well.
-But to white seamen their increased employment because a visual symbol of how white mariners had lost control over the means of production.
+Steamships deskilled maritime labor, especially when it came to the creation of new positions such as firemen, where the primary element of the job was to ceaselessly shovel coal into a furnace.
+Changes in maritime technologies and labor needs were not the fault of Asian sailors, who had worked on American and British sail ships as well.
+But to white seamen their increased employment became a visual symbol of how white mariners had lost control over the means of production.

 White seamen directed animosity and mistrust at Chinese sailors who, regardless of how much time they had spent in American and British ports, were depicted as foreign competition.
 These representations ignored the real factors that determined maritime labor costs.
 The most significant factor determining labor costs was where a boat hired crews and what the prevailing wage in those ports was.
 Wages in Asian ports were less than wages in American ports, but so were wages paid to seamen – regardless of their race – shipping from British and European ports as well.

 While Chinese seamen could be found working in any number of jobs on vessels, they were disproportionately employed as stewards, cooks, and firemen – positions that white sailors shunned for more skilled positions that earned higher pay.
 Freight and passenger lines prized Chinese sailors as workers who could be enlisted to do grunt work for low wages, a willingness that they attributed to race rather than to economic need and discrimination.
 Anti-Chinese activists invoked the familiar stereotype that Chinese seamen, like their counterparts who worked in land-based occupations, were “coolies.”
 As scholars of Chinese migration have highlighted, white commentators’ use of the term “coolie” only rarely referred to workers held in actual states of indenture or bondage.
-Instead, the use of the word calls attention to whites’ belief that Chinese laborers were racially incapable of resisting oppression and exploitation, and uninterested in being free.
+The prevalent use of the word calls attention to whites’ belief that Chinese laborers were racially incapable of resisting oppression and exploitation, and uninterested in being free.
 Chinese sailors’ willingness to live unfree and in degraded conditions, the white seamen’s unions claimed, meant that they would tolerate brutal working conditions and accept wages and victuals that white sailors could not survive on.
-In the United States, seamen’s unions in the late nineteenth century emphasized how legal rulings that permitted companies to arrest and detain sailors who had deserted and deny shore leave, meant that white seamen had fewer freedoms than what black, Asian, and Mexican laborers (allegedly) enjoyed on land.
-Union leaders framed this a grievous attack against white manhood.

 The Commissioner of Navigation also tabulated comparative wage rates for seamen working American and British vessels making the same routes.
 The statistics were not broken down further by nationality or race.
 While Chinese sailors shipping from San Francisco to Hong Kong might be hired for Hong Kong wages, as was the case with crews on the Pacific Mail steamships, a Chinese sailor shipping between Cardiff and New York was likely to demand close to what a white sailor working the same route and position would demand.